lunadu321/bgg_dataset/README.md

 ## Source

-This dataset is curated by [SUJAY KAPADNIS](https://www.kaggle.com/datasets/sujaykapadnis/board-games/code) The data is property of BoardGameGeek.
+This dataset is collected and curated by [SUJAY KAPADNIS](https://www.kaggle.com/datasets/sujaykapadnis/board-games/code).
+All the data is property of BoardGameGeek.